argoproj/argo-cd/docs/proposals/cmp-parameters.md

 * **Parameter definition**: an instance of a data structure which describes an individual parameter that may be applied to a specific Application.
 (See the [schema](#parameter-definition-schema) below.)
 * **Parameters announcement**: a list of parameter definitions.
 (See the [schema](#parameters-announcement-schema) below.)

+  "Parameters" is plural because each "announcement" will be a list of multiple parameter definitions.
 * **Parameterized CMP**: a CMP which supports rich parameters (i.e. more than environment variables).
 A CMP is parameterized if either of these is true:
   1. its configuration includes the sections consumed by the default CMP server to generate parameters announcements